HOME SEARCH ALL TOPICS

-Old sweet shops and the end of sweet rationing
+Sweet shops, 1940s and 50s UK and the end of sweet rationing

 Inside a typical 1940s and 1950s UK sweet shop, where most sweets were weighed out for each customer from large glass jars

-Inside a typical 1940s and 1950s sweet shop, where most sweets were weighed out for each customer from large glass jars and served in paper bags.
+Inside a 1940s and 1950s sweet shop, where most sweets were weighed out for each customer from large glass jars and served in paper bags.
 Photo courtesy of Send and Ripley History Society.

 Jars of sweets in old sweet shop